human-nature-lab/HondurasTools.jl/README.md

    1. For each row of the reformatted codebook, there should be an entry corresponding to each wave of the data (in which the data is present; compare to `wave`.)
    2. "baseline" => the survey was only done if a prior measurement did not exist
    3. "wx" (where x is a wave number) => implies that it was the standard survey given to everyone in that wave
-   4. "all" => both 2 and 3 were carried out
+   4. "all" => both "baseline" and "wx" were carried out -- [THIS DOESN'T MAKE SENSE?
+Why would the surveys overlap?]
+   5. The set of questions in "baseline" varies across the waves; hence, it is denoted "baseline wx"
-   5. [EXPLAIN: how connected to respondent variable indicating a new subject at wave x?]
+   6. [EXPLAIN: how connected to respondent variable indicating a new subject at wave x?]
+5. Are the variables coded consistently?
+   1. Not necessarily: gender is coded as "male" vs. "female" or sometimes "man" vs. "woman"?
+   2. It is worth checking for consistency, the processing code here *should* resolve for gender
+6. What do we do about variables that were only collected say, at W1?
+   1. Case-by-case; but N.B., whether some variable is plausibly static.